wunna145/Capstone-1/Schema & Readme/readme.md

     - On WindowOS, execute ``` chrome.exe --disable-web-security --user-data-dir="C:/ChromeDevSession" ``` in command prompt.
     - On LinuxOS, ``` google-chrome --disable-web-security --user-data-dir="/tmp/chrome_dev_session" ``` in terminal.

+4. Here is the link to try my site: ``` https://metacity.onrender.com ```.
+IF you find there is no data in all heroes, please try out step-3.